akshatgoel07/concert-labs/README.md

 # Concert Labs

-Link to application - concert-labs.vercel.app/
+Link to application - concert-labs.vercel.app

-NOTE: This code is admittedly not super clean as I was in quite a time crunch when I originally wrote it and never got the chance to really go back and fix everything, so sorry in advance!
-Despite this, I am making it public as a few people have asked me about it :) When I have time, I hope to refactor & clean this up though!
+NOTE: Code is very obscure, working on improving it

 ## Running the App Locally